 These are the primary federal laws that apply to workplace discrimination, although there are many other federal laws that make it illegal to discriminate on the basis of disability.
 For example: the Air Carrier Access Act of 1986 prevents discrimination in provision of air transportation, the Architectural Barriers Act of 1968 requires that buildings and facilities, designed, constructed, altered, or leased with certain federal funds after September 1969 must be accessible to and usable by handicapped persons.
 The Fair Housing Act prohibits discrimination in the sale, rental, and financing of housing based on disability, along with other minorities, and the Individuals with Disabilities Education Act ensures that students with disabilities are protected, and that all children with disabilities have available to them free appropriate public education.

 The laws of most states also make it illegal to discriminate on the basis of disability, and some state laws have different standards than the ADA for determining who the state law covers.
 While the discussion below will focus on the ADA Amendments Act, you should check the law in your state and/or consult with a local attorney to see whether your state law provides additional protection.

-- Has a physical or mental impairment that substantially limits one or more major life activities of such an individual;
+- Has an actual physical or mental impairment that substantially limits one or more major life activities of such an individual;

 - Has a record of such an impairment; or who